paralect/brod/README.md

 Brod
 ====

-High-throughput .NET messaging system for real-time and offline processing, havely inspirited by Apache Kafka project, that was originally developed at LinkedIn.
+High-throughput, distributed .NET messaging system for real-time and offline processing, havely inspirited by Apache Kafka project, that was originally developed at LinkedIn.

+Brod is designed to be able to keep messages persistent on disk without performance degradation, regardless of the volume of messages.

 Usage
 -----